josephko91/git-101/README.md

 git version 1.8.3.1
 ```

-If you want to use the use a more recent version of Git on HPC, you will need to find the version that is installed and then load it up as a module.
+If you want to use the use a more recent version of Git on HPC, you will need to find the versions that are installed and then load the desired version.

-To find the available version of Git:
+Run the following in the terminal to find available versions of Git:
 ```
 module spider git
 ```